-In 1926, Maria Kutchera was sent to the family home by the Nonnberg Convent to tutor Captain’s ill daughter Maria (children’s names in the movie were all different).
-One year later the couple married which was 11 years before the Nazis arrived in Austria.
+In 1926, Maria Kutschera was sent to the Von Trapp family home by the Nonnberg Convent to tutor Captain’s ill daughter Maria (children’s names in the movie were all different).
+One year later the couple married which was actually 11 years before the Nazis arrived in Austria in early-1938.
 Georg Was 47 at the time they married and Maria was only 22.
-Maria and Captain had another 2 children of their own while living in the Von Trapp Villa.
+Maria and Captain had another 2 children of their own (of 3) while living in the Von Trapp Villa.

-Getting To The Von Trapp Villa: The Villa is located directly next to the Salzburg Aigen train station creating easy access just a 10 minute ride from Salzburg Station on the way to Werfen.
-By Bike it will take about 15 minutes from Old Town Salzburg (30 on foot) and about 15 minutes by bike from either Leopold Place or Mirabell Palace.
+Getting To The Von Trapp Villa: The Villa is located directly next to the Salzburg Aigen train station creating easy access just a 10-minute ride from Salzburg Station on the way to Werfen.
+By Bike, it will take about 10-15 minutes from Old Town Salzburg (30 on foot) and about 15 minutes by bike from either Leopold Place or Mirabell Palace.
 Taxi from Old Town only takes 5 minutes.
 Arrive By Train: From Salzburg Central Station the S3 line leaves around every 30 minutes and after 4 stops gets directly to Villa Von Trapp at the Salzburg Aigen Station which the real family had used to escape.

 16. Werfen Picnic Meadow (Werfen, Austria):

-About The Werfen Picnic Meadow: Pearched just above the village of Werfen is the Gschwandtanger Meadow where Maria and children have their picnic scene during the start of the song “Do Re Mi”.
+About The Werfen Picnic Meadow: Perched just above the village of Werfen is the Gschwandtanger Meadow where Maria and children have their picnic scene during the start of the song “Do Re Mi”.
 While you needed permission in the past to visit the farm meadow, the city of Werfen created an official Sound of Music Trail in 2015 to open it up to visitors.
 A short 1.4km hike brings you above the village where you can re-create the picnic scene for yourself.

 Getting To Werfen: Trains run every 30 minutes between Salzburg and Werfen and the journey lasts just 45 minutes.
 A hiking path leads from the train station to the castle and another up the hill to the meadow.
 The ÖBB offers practical combo-tickets ‘With the train to Hohenwerfen Fortress’.
 More information is available here.
 Visiting In Winter: Bother the Sound of Music Meadow trail and the Werfen Ice Caves will be closed during the Winter months due to snow, but the Fortress is open all year.

 17. Sound Of Music Meadow (Marktschellenberg, Germany):

-About The Sound of Music Meadow: Made famous in the opening scene of The Sound of Music with a twirling Julie Andrews, this timeless meadow is where we learned that the ‘Hills are alive with the Sound of Music’.
-The meadow, officially called Mehlweg, is only 12.5 miles south of Salzburg in Marktschellenberg, Germany.
-Although previously connected to guesthouse, the property has been a private farm since 2010 and is no longer regularly accessible to visitors.
+About The Sound of Music Meadow: Made famous in the opening scene of The Sound of Music movie with a twirling Julie Andrews, this timeless meadow is where we learned that the ‘Hills are alive with the Sound of Music’.
+Officially called Mehlweg, the Julie Andrews meadow is only 12.5 miles south of Salzburg in Marktschellenberg, Germany.
+Although previously connected to a guesthouse, the property has been a private farm since 2010 and is no longer regularly accessible to visitors.
 You can, however, visit the Picnic Meadow in Werfen which is also on this do-it-yourself Sound of Music tour.

-Getting To The Sound Of Music Meadow: Although the meadow is near the top of the Marktschellenbergiking trail and accessible by car/taxi it is now part of a private farm and not open to the public.
-You can thank visitors who repeated walked through their family garden and irritated their sheep for the lack of access.
-Respect their privacy and visit the meadow in Werfen or the nearby hills in Berchtesgaden for the full meadow experience.
+Getting To The Sound Of Music Meadow: Although the Sound of Music Meadow is near the top of the Marktschellenbergiking trail and accessible by car/taxi it is now part of a private farm and not open to the public.
+You can thank visitors who repeated walked through the owner’s family garden and irritated their sheep for the lack of access.
+Respect their privacy and visit the Picnic Meadow in Werfen or the nearby hills in Berchtesgaden for the full Sound of Music Meadow experience.

 18. Roßfeld Mountain (Berchtesgaden, Germany):

-All of that being said about the film’s inaccuracies, this stretch of the Rossfeldstraße is amazing to visit for drivers and the mountain is popular with skiers in the Winter.
+All of that being said about the film’s inaccuracies, this stretch of the Rossfeldstraße is still amazing to visit for drivers and the mountain is popular with skiers in the Winter.
 If you wish to visit the summit of the real Untersberg Mountain you can bus there easily from Salzburg and Berchtesgaden followed by a quick cable car ride.
 More adventurous visitors can also hike 2 hours from the summit to the Untersberg Mountain Ice Caves (Eishöehle) which is only ice cave in Germany.
-Keep in mind that there are other ice caves in Werfen and Hallstatt Austria that was easier to get to.
+Keep in mind that there are other ice caves in Werfen and Hallstatt Austria that are way easier to get to.

 Getting To Roßfeld: The Alpine loop toll road around Roßfeld is best accessed by rental car or motorcycle.
-Getting Here To Untersberg: Take bus 840, 25, or 28 to the village of St. Leopold then ride on the Untersbergbahn Alpine Lift Route to the top of the mountain if desired.
+Getting From Here To Untersberg: Take bus 840, 25, or 28 to the village of Saint Leopold then ride on the Untersbergbahn Alpine Lift Route to the top of the mountain if desired.
 The Ice Cave is a 2-4 hour hike out of the way from the Alpine Lift.

 19. Collegiate Wedding Church (Mondsee, Austria):

-About The Collegiate Church: Located 16 miles East of Salzburg, the Collegiate Church (Kollegienkirche) of Saint Micheal in Mondsee was the film location for Maria’s and Captain’s wedding processional in The Sound of Music movie.
+About The Wedding Church: Located 16 miles East of Salzburg, the Collegiate Church (Kollegienkirche) of Saint Micheal in Mondsee (Moon Lake) was the film location for Maria and Captain’s wedding in The Sound of Music movie.
 Often called the Wedding Church or Mondsee Cathedral, this bright yellow church was the perfect fallback setting for the wedding after filming was not allowed inside Nonnberg Abbey.

 20. Mondsee Lake (Mondsee, Austria):

 About Mondsee Lake: Mondsee is one of the many amazing lakes you can easily visit near Salzburg.
-Other favorites of ours include Kings Lake in Berchtesgaden, Wolfgnag See near St Gilgen and Hallstatt See.
+Other favorite lakes of ours include Kings Lake in Berchtesgaden, Wolfgang See near Saint Gilgen, and Hallstatt See.
 Kings Lake, Obersee, & Fuschlsee are all seen in aerial shots in the opening scenes of the Sound of Music.
 As you head toward Mondsee Lake from the church you’ll see another spot from the movie, the trees the children are hanging out of as Captain drives by with the Baroness and Max.

 Local Sound of Music Tour Guides:

 1. Bob’s Tours: Bob’s Tours offer both a half day and full day Sound of Music Tours in intimately sized groups with 8 person vans.
 The 4 Hour Tour covers all the main Sound of Music sights right in Salzburg including Hellbrunn Palace but also goes to the Leopold Palace, the Salzkammergut Lake District, village of St. Gilgen, and the Church of Mondsee.
 The 8 Hour Tour takes the experience a step further by taking visitors to the unforgettable lakeside town of Hallstatt.
 Hours: 4 Hour Tour leaves at 9am & 2pm; 8 Hour Tour leaves at 9am only.
-Cost: 4 Hour Tour is €45 for adults and €35 for children; 8 Hour Tour is €90 for adults and €70 for children
+Cost: 4 Hour Tour is €45 for adults and €35 for children; 8 Hour Tour is €90 for adults and €70 for children.

 2. Panorama Tours: Panorama Tours is more of the traditional larger tour bus style tours with a commercial feel.
 This tour covers pretty much the same sights as Bob’s Tours 4 Hour Tour, and although it’s not as personal, it is a great sure fire tour.
 Hours: Leaves at 9:30am & 2pm.
 Cost: Adults are €40 and children are €40.
 Has a hotel package deals that include a room, breakfast and 4 Hour Tour which ranges in price from €135 to €200 per person.